darwinbatres/certifyme-backend/README.md

 ## API documentation

 - `/api-docs`
+- depending on where you are hosting your app, two schemes are provided `http` and `https`
-- before working on the documentation, please make sure you update `host` property
+- before working on the checking the documentation, please make sure you update `host` property
 - file `/configuration/swagger.json`
 - i.e
   - `"host": "nodejs-raven125.c9users.io"`